Our Nursing Leaders

 College and most recently completed his MBA from the University of Arizona.

-Gladys McHenry, MSN, MBA, RN
+Gladys McHenry, MBA, MSN, RN

-Administrative Director of Pediatric Services
+Administrative Director of Women & Children

 Gladys has oversight of the Neonatal Intensive Care Unit (NICU), Pediatric